 How Do Wire Transfer Scams Involving Real Estate Transactions Work?

 Wire transfer scams that impact the real estate industry are usually fairly simple and straightforward, but a disheartening number of companies and agents fall for them nonetheless.
 Multiple Listing Service and syndication sites like Zillow and Trulia enable threat actors to identify pending homes sales and profile all parties involved in the transaction.
 Then, a criminal hacks into a title company or lender’s email server or computer system, where he or she quietly sits and waits, reading emails and studying language use and communication patterns.
 Once the moment is right, he or she emails the buyer or financial institution from a spoofed email account with fake wire transfer instructions pertaining to a particular real estate loan closing.
+Threat actors frequently go as far as to call victims to reinforce that their fake wire transfer is legitimate.
 In a successful scam, the buyer or financial institution follows the bogus instructions to generate the wire transfer request.
 Once the funds are sent, the criminal moves on to his or her next victim.

 Scams are usually not discovered until the title company or closing agent informs the buyer or financial institution that they did not receive the anticipated funds.